Phil Blair – Chair

 Andrew has been a member since 2009.
-Andrew was elected Chair of ADSS in 2015.
+Andrew was elected Chair of ADSS from 2015 till October, 2018.
 He previously had held the positions of Vice President of ARDSSQ 2012 – 2015, and Chair of ARDSSQ Management Committee since 2014.

-Andrew is the Work Health and Safety Co-ordinator for the CFMEU Qld and NT and has a passion for representing workers and preventing the community being exposed to asbestos containing materials.
+Andrew was the Work Health and Safety Co-ordinator for the CFMEU Qld and NT and had a passion for representing workers and preventing the community being exposed to asbestos containing materials.

-Andrew is a carpenter by trade and has been a union official for 27 years.
+Andrew is a carpenter by trade and was a union official for 27 years.
 Andrew has been very active with the Society since 2005, undertaking voluntary work to assist the Society often at short notice.

 The work of ADSS is important to me on a personal level with a good friend dying from mesothelioma when he was only 43, leaving a wife and five children.
 Exposed as a 15-year-old in his first job, he died far too young.

 I have training and assessment qualifications and work in the field of adult education and learning, delivering, writing and revising primarily work health and safety courses of training.

 I have previously been a member of the Committee of Management for the Workers Occupational Health Centre in Melbourne, involved with the Victorian asbestos society, and as a past Health and Safety Officer in the union movement worked on the development and implementation of high level strategic asbestos related campaigns, including campaigns to increase approval of drugs on Pharmaceuticals Benefit Scheme, the James Hardie campaign, Asbestos regulation and enforcement, and the goal of an Asbestos Free Australia by 2030.
 Ringing members, helping at stalls and fund-raising activities are also some of my voluntary activities with ADSS.